airpair/git-powered-collaborative-blogging/post.md

 - Crowdsourced help improving your masterpieces.
 - Exposure to significantly more readers than publishing on your own.
 - A forum to introduce, bounce and evolve new ideas before they become public.
-- Instant recognition for great work, without aquiring prior developer fame.
+- Instant recognition for great work, without acquiring prior developer fame.

 ### 1.4 How to get your hands dirty